 Exchange students had the chance to visit a local Japanese Kindergarten and promote internationalization.
 An unforgettable experience.

-Undergraduate international exchange students study on the Global Leadership Program (GLP).
-The GLP is one of the largest English-taught curricula in Japan, comprising over 40 different business and liberal arts courses, as well as Japanese language courses each year.
+Undergraduate international exchange students study in the Global BBA program.
+Our Global BBA is one of the largest English-taught program in Japan, comprising over 40 different business and liberal arts courses, as well as Japanese language courses each year.

-For more details on the GLP and to view our course syllabus, please click below.
+For more details on the curriculum and to view our course syllabus, please click below.

-There is an increasing focus on the creation of innovation amongst large corporations, family businesses, and even startups.
-However, till date, there is a lack of understanding of how organizations or individuals can create innovation that meets end users’ needs.
-The means towards innovation is more than just applying a “problem-solving” approach.
+There is an increasing attention on the creation of innovation amongst large corporation, family business and even startups.
+However, till date, there is a lack of understanding on how organizations or individuals can create innovation that meets the end users’ needs.
+The means towards innovation is more than just applying "problem solving approach".
+Corporate practitioners are required to learn new form of methodological approach that enables them to think and create new products and services that are user-centric and innovative.

 NUCB undergraduate and graduate exchange students enjoyed a “rice planting” experience in Ena city in Gifu prefecture, one of the most beautiful agricultural sites in Japan.